Non-parametric maximum likelihood component separation for CMB polarization data: General formalism

 where $\mathbf{\bar{s}}$ is given by Eq.~\eqref{eq:skyEstim} and $\mathbf{E}$ is a linear operator such that its transpose selects the CMB amplitudes from the full vector of all components and Stokes parameters.

 We see that this likelihood, when maximized, will in general lead to a biased estimate of the CMB covariance parameters due to the incorrect logarithmic normalization term (note that the normalization term is correct whenever $\bold{A_{c}}^{T} \bold{N}^{-1} \bold{B_{f}}=0$).
-This could be avoided if we reverse the order of operations and first maximize with respect to the foreground amplitudes before marginalizing over the CMB signal.
+This could be avoided if we reverse the order of operations starting from Eq.~\eqref{eq:likelihood with prior}, i.e. we first maximize with respect to the foreground amplitudes before marginalizing over the CMB signal.
 This would not affect the last two terms in Eq.~\eqref{eq:specCMBmargRewritten} but the logarithmic terms would change and the likelihood reads,

 This likelihood is manifestly unbiased for cosmological parameters when conditioned on the true values of the mixing matrix elements.
 However, due to explicit presence of the matrix $\mathbf{B}$ in the logarithmic terms, the likelihood for the mixing matrix elements conditioned on the true values of the CMB covariance is now biased.
 This highlights the fact that there is no fully consistent way of rephrasing the likelihood to satisfy both these requirements.
 Moreover, as we illustrate in FIG.~\ref{fig:semi-blind first try} and discuss later on, in the context of forthcoming CMB data the biases incurred in such a method are typically important and can not be ignored.